Louisiana Tech Lady Techsters basketball: Sonja Hogg Era (1974–1982)

 In 1974, Louisiana Tech President F. Jay Taylor established the university's first women's athletic program, a women's basketball team.
 He hired a 28-year-old P.E. teacher at Ruston High School, Sonja Hogg, as the program's first head coach.
 Following 13- and 19-win seasons in 1974 and 1975, she never won less than 20 games in a season for the rest of her time at Louisiana Tech.
 The late 70s and early 80s saw much success, with Hogg leading the Lady Techsters to 4 straight Final Four appearances from 1978 to 1981, including 2 national championships in 1980 and 1981.

 Hogg-Barmore Era (1982–1985)

 Leon Barmore joined the Lady Techster staff in 1977 as an assistant, quickly moving up the ranks.
 After becoming Associate Head Coach in 1980, he was named co-head coach in 1982.
 With this duo leading, Tech saw continued dominance, including 3 straight trips to the NCAA tournament, 2 Final Four appearances, and 1 appearance in the final match.
 Following the 1985 season, Hogg left to coach at Deer Park High School, leaving Barmore solely in charge of the program.

+The 1982 championship team finally received championship rings in 2017.